giridhar7632/firebase-database/README.md

 Usually, on submission of the form, the whole page will be refreshed as default.
 So we used the [preventDefault()](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method to prevent the default behaviour of the form.

-Call it inside `onClick` event attribute of button.
+Call it inside the `onClick` event attribute of button.

 ```jsx
 <button onClick={handleSubmit} > Submit </button>